|

 - Woe unto you, scribes and Pharisees, hypocrites!

-You make clean the outside of the cup and of the platter, but within are full of extortion and excess.
+For you clean the outside of the cup and the platter, but within they are full of extortion and excess.

-You are blind, first cleanse the inside of the cup and platter, that the outside of them may be clean also.
+You are blind, first cleanse what is within the cup and platter, so that the outside of them may be clean also.

-You are like whitewashed tombs, outwardly beautiful, but are within full of dead men's bones, and of all uncleanness.
+Woe to you, scribes and Pharisees, hypocrites!
+For you are like whitewashed tombs, which indeed appear beautiful on the outside, but within are full of dead men's bones and of all uncleanness.

-So you also outwardly appear righteous unto men, but within you are full of hypocrisy and iniquity.
+Even so you also outwardly appear righteous to men, but within you are full of hypocrisy and iniquity [sin].

 - As many as I love, I rebuke and chasten: be zealous therefore, and repent.